 - Better responses to parental and teacher instructions

 - Increased tolerance to change

 - Diminished anxiety

 - Increased stability and calmness

 A Better Way to Change the Brain without Medication

+With medication, and even supplements, benefits usually disappear when the treatment is stopped.
 Improvements resulting from neurofeedback extend beyond the training period, yielding sustainable outcomes.
-The brain must learn.
-Once the new brain pattern has been learned, the individual tends not to forget (we don’t usually forget how to ride a bike once that skill has been well learned).
-With medication, and even supplements, the benefits usually disappear when the treatment is stopped.
-Unlike medication, neurofeedback has no long-term side effects.
+For long-lasting change to occur, the brain must learn healthier patterns.
+Once the new brain pattern has been learned through neurofeedback training, the individual tends not to forget (we don’t usually forget how to ride a bike once that skill has been well learned).
+Unlike medication, neurofeedback has no side effects.